Slindex/web-development/elements.md

+# General Elements

+This section covers the most general and used structural elements of the HTML language.

 ## DOCTYPE

 This element determines the rules for **rendering** the HTML language.
 It is used usually at the beggining of any `html` file as follows: